Orange Alert

 Admissions

-The doctoral program in Composition and Cultural Rhetoric (CCR) expects to form a class of four to six full-time students a year.
-Applicants should have satisfactorily completed a Master's degree in a language-related or cognate discipline (counted as 30 credits) and demonstrate a strong commitment and talent in rhetoric and composition or related fields.
-In making decisions about admissions, the faculty considers an applicant's academic record, career plans and scholarly interests, writing ability, and letters of recommendation.
+The doctoral program in Composition and Cultural Rhetoric (CCR) typically admits four to six full time students a year.
+Applicants should have satisfactorily completed a Master's degree in a language-related or cognate discipline (counted as 30 credits) and should demonstrate a strong commitment and talent in rhetoric and composition or related fields.
+In making decisions about admissions, the program considers an applicant's scholarly interests, writing ability, career plans, scholarly record, and letters of recommendation.
 Prior teaching experience or practice in communication fields is desirable.

-To apply for admission to the CCR program, students first complete the University's online Graduate School application form (preferred method) or complete the downloadable paper application, paying particular attention to the special requirements for CCR applicants.
+To apply for admission, students first complete the University's online Graduate School application.
 (Please note that the CCR Program Code is 1508 and the Ph.D.
 Degree Code is 12.)
-To be considered for admission in Fall 2023 and for financial aid, your completed application package should be postmarked no later than January 17th, 2023.
+The deadline to be considered for priority admission in Fall 2025 and for financial aid is November 1, 2024; we will continue to consider applications received through the final deadline of December 1, 2024.

-• An essay on your intellectual history and academic interests (replaces the "personal statement" of general academic plans required in the application form).
-In an essay of about 600-800 words, outline the intellectual history that informs your decision to pursue graduate study in Composition and Cultural Rhetoric and explain your goals in the doctoral program.
+An essay on your intellectual history and academic interests (replaces the "personal statement" of general academic plans required in the application form).
+In an essay of no more than 600-800 words, discuss the intellectual history that informs your decision to pursue graduate study in Composition and Cultural Rhetoric and explain your goals in the doctoral program.

 What questions and concerns motivate your study of composition and rhetoric?
-How have your academic background, work experience, or other life experiences generated these questions and concerns and prepared you to study composition and rhetoric?
+How have your academic background, work experience, or other life experiences prepared you to study composition and rhetoric?
 What inquiries do you hope to pursue specifically in the CCR program at Syracuse, and why?
-Can you specify your interests or goals in terms of particular texts, rhetorical practices, interdisciplinary connections, teaching or work settings, or modes of inquiry?
+If possible, specify your interests or goals in terms of particular texts, rhetorical practices, interdisciplinary connections, teaching or work settings, or modes of inquiry?
 What kind of career do you envision pursuing with this degree?

-• A statement about teaching interests and practical experience.
-Although formal teaching experience is not a requirement for admission or appointment as a teaching assistant, graduate students in CCR with teaching assistantships or fellowships can expect to teach some time in Writing Studies, Rhetoric, and Composition's undergraduate writing curriculum, which includes lower and upper division writing courses, courses within our Writing and Rhetoric Major, as well as other teaching roles.
+A statement about teaching interests and practical experience.
+Graduate students in CCR can expect to teach for some time in Writing Studies, Rhetoric, and Composition's undergraduate writing curriculum, which includes lower and upper division writing courses, courses within our Writing and Rhetoric Major, and other potential teaching roles that include Writing Center tutoring, teacher training or conducting campus workshops.

 In a statement of about 500 words, please explain your interest in teaching at Syracuse University as part of your graduate program and describe the skills and experiences that could make you an effective and committed teacher.
-Explain any other practical experiences that are relevant or that you want to include in your graduate education.
+Please include any other practical experiences that are relevant or that you want to include in your graduate education.
+Questions we are interested in include:

 Optional